Foreck1/LootTweaker-Docs/docs/type-docs/conditions.rst

 See :doc:`here <method-documentation-format>` for an explanation of the method documentation format used on this page.

-.. java:method:: LootCondition randomChance(float chance)
+.. java:method:: static LootCondition randomChance(float chance)
     :outertype: Conditions

     :equivalent to: ``minecraft:random_chance``

-.. java:method:: LootCondition randomChanceWithLooting(float chance, float lootingMult)
+.. java:method:: static LootCondition randomChanceWithLooting(float chance, float lootingMult)
     :outertype: Conditions

     :equivalent to: ``minecraft:random_chance_with_looting``

-.. java:method:: LootCondition killedByPlayer()
+.. java:method:: static LootCondition killedByPlayer()
     :outertype: Conditions

     :equivalent to: ``minecraft:killed_by_player``

-.. java:method:: LootCondition killedByNonPlayer()
+.. java:method:: static LootCondition killedByNonPlayer()
     :outertype: Conditions

     :equivalent to: ``minecraft:killed_by_player`` with the ``inverse`` tag set to true

-.. java:method:: LootCondition parse(DataMap json)
+.. java:method:: static LootCondition parse(DataMap json)
     :outertype: Conditions

     Parses a `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_ into a ``LootCondition``.